dune44/CENTLY-Boilerplate/README.md

 # CENTLY-Boilerplate
 CENTLy Couchbase Express Node Tested Login.
 A boilerplate application for building RESTful APIs in Node.js using couchbase, express and Osom.

-#Preparation
+## TOC
+Installation
+Preparation
+ENV variables
+License

+## Installation
+Clone or Download

+## Preparation

+For dev Testing:
-Create your own .config folder to store ENV files, I have set this up to take dev.env and test.env repectively.
+Create a .config folder to store ENV files, I have set this up to take dev.env and test.env repectively.

+For Production:
+Make sure your server is setup with the necessary ENV vars.

-ENV variables needed for this project are:
+## ENV variables

 PORT            ( port for dev/testing server )